adamsitnik/adamsitnik.github.io/_posts/2018-09-28-ETW-Profiler.md

 ## How to use it?

-You need to install `BenchmarkDotNet.Diagnostics.Windows` package.
-The official `0.11.2` version should be released to nuget.org in October.
-If you can't wait and want to give it a try today you need to download `0.11.1.784` preview package from our CI feed by adding following line `<add key="appveyor-bdn" value="https://ci.appveyor.com/nuget/benchmarkdotnet" />` to your `NuGet.config` file (if you don't have such file you can generate if by running `dotnet new nugetconfig` command).
+You need to install latest `BenchmarkDotNet.Diagnostics.Windows` package.
 It can be enabled in few ways, some of them:

 * Use the new attribute (apply it on a class that contains Benchmarks):